vb140772/gemctl/README.md

 # First install the CLI dependencies
 pip install -r requirements.txt

-# Then install the gemctl wrapper
+# Then run the gemctl wrapper
-./install-gemctl-wrapper.sh
+./gemctl.sh

 # This will:
 # 1. Backup your existing gemctl CLI to gemctl-real
 # 2. Install the wrapper as gemctl
-# 3. Allow you to use: gemctl engines list
+# 3. Allow you to use: gemctl.sh engines list
 ```

 **Note:** The gemctl wrapper requires the gemctl CLI to be installed first.
 Make sure to install dependencies before installing the wrapper.